jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Design and optimization of suspension components.
 From left to right, they are the rocker arm, wheel hub, and upright.
 </div>

-How exquisite are these mechanical parts in the real world!
+How exquisite were these mechanical parts in the real world!

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">